dennisss/dacha/pkg/app/home_hub/index.md

 - A Stream Deck via USB
 - A monitor via HDMI
     - Plug into the left HDMI port (nearest the USB-C port) so that it is exposed as `/dev/i2c-20`.
+    - You can fit it in the rack enclosure by using [this adapter](https://www.adafruit.com/product/3557).

 First you need to obtain a Hue bridge username (a secret password to control the lights).
 Run the following and follow the instructions: